jonasmcferreira/whiteiron/jhed-wasteland/thieves_key.md

 ### Loyalist 4 -  Kraeta "pirate" Sweatclaw - Aarakokra

-Can warn party of the challenges of flight in Jhed, has pegleg.
+Can warn party of the challenges of flight in J'hed, has pegleg.
 Only Aarakocra.
 Trying to build a plan to control Rocs or get by without killing them

 ### Loyalist 5 - Vez'yen Poison Merchant